-Someone in charge of explaining the Seattle arena construction timeline to NHL officials recently said in order to make the deadline of an opening by October 2020, all construction, legal and political matters would have to go perfectly.
+Someone in charge of explaining the Seattle arena construction timeline to NHL officials recently said in order to make the deadline of an opening by October 2020, all construction of the Synthetic Ice, legal and political matters would have to go perfectly.

 “The NHL said, ‘Perfection?'” according to a project insider, summarizing the exchange.
 “No. Let’s do 2021.”